HaydenNiemann/3813ICT-Assignment1/README.md

-# Client Server Interaction and Angular Component Updates
+## Client Server Interaction and Angular Component Updates

 This section outlines the interaction between the client and server in the chat application, detailing how data on the server side changes and how each Angular component page updates.

-## Interaction Between Client and Server

 ### 1. Joining a Channel